 The decision to reopen depends on many factors, from the availability of personal protective equipment (PPE) and testing to the prevalence of COVID-19 cases.
 Practices should also be mindful of, and prepared for, the potential for a resurgence.

-This guidance is meant to help you weigh decisions about your practice operations.
+This guidance on reopening for face-to-face visits is meant to help you weigh decisions about your practice operations.
 The AAFP will update the guidance and offer resources as more evidence becomes available.

 As conversations increase around schools reopening late this summer, AAFP President Gary LeRoy, M.D. shares this comment to help members prepare their practices, and communicate with their patients and community.

 “Family physicians understand the importance of in-person learning for children.
 They also understand the potential health risks of sending children back to school during a national pandemic.
 As we look to the 2020 school year, it will be important to monitor the number of COVID-19 cases in individual cities and communities to help signal if and when the risks of attending school begin to outweigh the benefits.
 Return-to-school guidelines should be evidence-based and flexible in response to new information, as we are still learning how COVID-19 spreads and cannot predict where the next outbreak will appear.
 For this reason, even as schools implement new disinfecting protocols, we must remain vigilant about hand washing, face masks and practicing physical distancing.”

 Patient communication: Patients without COVID-19 symptoms may have hesitation or fear about visiting any health care facility, especially when cases are increasing.
 Consider how to help your patients regain comfort in visiting your practice.
 Plan communications to your patient population to help them feel safe and let them know how visits will be different.